hawkinsw/CPPTimes/OOPIntro.md

 d.getYear(): 21845
 ```

-Again, the utility of a default constructor is to set the ADT's member variables to reasonable initial values, even if the user of the ADT did not.
-The implementation of the `Date` `class`'s default constructor shown above did, well, nothing -- it certainly did _not_ initialize the member variables, that's for sure.
+Again, the utility of a default constructor is to set the class's member variables to reasonable initial values, even if the user of the class did not.
+The implementation of the `Date` class's default constructor shown above did, well, nothing -- it certainly did _not_ initialize the member variables, that's for sure.
 As a result, the member variables were left in an uninitialized state and, as a result, we got the funny output shown above.

 Let's fix this by actually writing a meaningful implementation of the default constructor of the `Date` class: